18 Best Waterfalls in New Jersey

 Kids and dogs will love this waterfall hike, but wear proper shoes as the elevation can get challenging at times.
-If you're hoping to see the water gush over the edge, plan your visit for early spring.
+If you're hoping to see the water gush over the edge, plan your visit for early spring, after the snow has melted and the spring rains have caused a more impressive flow.
 By the end of summer, the falls have slowed to a trickle.

 Insider's tip: pack a picnic to enjoy while overlooking the shimmering Lake Todd.

 13. Dunnfield Creek Falls